Advertiser disclosure

 How do I compare financial aid award letters?

 The most important aspect of comparison is to compare the net price of the college or the cost after taking financial aid into account.
-You will want to put student loans in their own category, because you will have to pay them back.
-This will also allow you to understand what your total debt load will look like after four years of college.
+You’ll want to put student loans in their own category because you will have to pay them back.
+This also allows you to understand what your total debt load will look like after four years of college.

 Financial aid award letter examples